Zuglói AC

-Budapesti Gyárépítők SE was a Hungarian association football club from the town of Budapest.
+Budapesti Gyárépítők SE was a Hungarian association football club from Budapest.
 The club was founded as Zuglói Athletikai Club in 1911.
 In 1950 the club merged to Budafoki MTE.

 History

 Zuglói Athletikai Club debuted in the 1922–23 season of the Hungarian League and finished ninth.
 In 1923 the club merged with the Zuglói VII.
 Kerületi SC and changed its name to Zuglói VII.
 Kerületi AC.
 In the next season the club was the sixth.
 In the 1924–25 season the club finished the penultimate 11th place and dropped to the II league.